Kanchan-Verma-5401/Netflix-Data-Analysis-/README.md

-🎬 Netflix Content Analysis Dashboard
+🎬 Netflix Content/Data Analysis Dashboard

 📌 Project Overview

 The Netflix Content Analysis Dashboard is an interactive Business Intelligence project developed in Power BI to analyze Netflix's global content library.
 The dashboard provides comprehensive insights into the distribution of Movies and TV Shows based on genres, ratings, countries, release years, and content trends.
 It enables users to explore Netflix's catalog, identify viewing patterns, and understand how the platform's content has evolved over time through interactive visualizations and KPIs.